hbiyik/agrrepo/README.md

 # Tips:

 - Compiling on low-power devices can take a lot longer.
-You can shorten it by utilizing [distcc](https://wiki.archlinux.org/title/Distcc).
+You can shorten it by running agr in arm containers https://github.com/hbiyik/agr?tab=readme-ov-file#advanced-usage-and-containers